XRPL-Commons/xrpl-training-2025-september/README.md

-# XRPL Commons training materials - January 27th and 28th 2025
+# XRPL Commons training materials - May 5ht and 6th 2025
-This repo contains training links and materials supporting the January 2025 XRPL Training by XRPL Commons.
+This repo contains training links and materials supporting the May 2025 XRPL Training by XRPL Commons.

 ## Coding Activities